Shenzhen Historical Sites Travel Guide

 Dongshan Temple

-Guanlan Printmaking Village is one of the top ten Hakka ancient villages in Shenzhen, China.
-It is the hometown of Chen Yanqiao, a pioneer of China's emerging woodcut movement, a renowned printmaker, and an art theorist.
+Guanlan Printmaking Village, one of the top ten Hakka ancient villages in Shenzhen, is located in the hometown of Chen Yanqiao, a pioneer of the new woodcut movement in China, a famous printmaker, and an art theorist.
 The total planned area of Guanlan Printmaking Village is 1.4 million square meters, with a central area of 316,000 square meters.
-The village combines printmaking and Hakka ancient village, integrating Hakka cultural themes into modern landscape elements.
+The village integrates printmaking and Hakka ancient village elements, blending Hakka cultural themes with modern landscape elements.
 It is located in Niuhu Community, Guanlan Street, Longhua District, Shenzhen.

-Nantou Ancient City (also known as Xin'an Ancient City) is located 8 meters north of Nantou Bridge, Nanshan District, Shenzhen (next to Shennan Avenue), covering an area of approximately 70,000 square meters.
-It is currently the largest historical cultural tourist attraction in Shenzhen, with a history of more than 1,730 years.
+Nantou Ancient City (also known as Xin'an Ancient City) is located 8 meters north of Nantou Overpass in Nanshan District, Shenzhen (next to Shennan Avenue), covering an area of about 70,000 square meters.
+It is currently the largest historical and cultural tourist attraction in Shenzhen, also known as Nantou Ancient City, with a long history of over 1,730 years.

-Chiwan Ancient Battery, also known as the Left Battery, is located at the top of the Shekou Peninsula, known as the "dangerous pass" commanding three sides of the sea.
-It was built in the eighth year of the Qing Kangxi reign (1669) and originally consisted of the Left and Right Batteries, with a total of 12 cast iron cannons.
-Only the Left Battery remains intact after the restoration in 1985.
-The Chiwan Battery sits facing the sea with the Left and Right Batteries forming a defense line, controlling the Chiwan Port and overseeing the vast sea, serving as a main maritime barrier during the Opium War.
+The Chiwan Ancient Fort, also known as the Left Fort, is located at the tip of the Shekou Peninsula, which 'commands the danger from three sides of the coastal mountain ridge.'
+It was first built in the eighth year of the Kangxi reign of the Qing Dynasty (1669).
+Originally, there were left and right forts with a total of 12 cast iron cannons.
+Now, only the left fort remains well-preserved.
+It was restored in 1985.
+The Chiwan Fort, perched on the mountain and facing the sea, with the left and right forts forming a horn-like position, controlled the Chiwan Port and commanded the Lingding Sea.
+It was a major maritime defense during the Opium War.

-Tomb of Emperor Song Shao, also known as the Tomb of Emperor Song Shao, is the tomb of Zhao Bing, the last emperor of the Southern Song Dynasty.
-It is located near Chaowan Village, Zhaoshang Street, Nanshan District, Shenzhen City, Guangdong Province, China.
-It is the only imperial tomb of the Song Dynasty in Guangdong Province.
-The Tomb of Emperor Song Shao is one of the first key cultural relics protection units in Shenzhen City.
+The Tomb of Song Shaodi, initially known as the Tomb of Song Shaodi, is the mausoleum of Zhao Bing, the last emperor of the Southern Song Dynasty.
+It is located near Shaodi Road and Chiwan Park in Chiwan Village, Zhaoshang Subdistrict, Nanshan District, Shenzhen City, Guangdong Province, China.
+It is the only imperial tomb of the Song Dynasty within Guangdong Province.
+The Tomb of Song Shaodi is one of the first batch of key cultural relics protection units in Shenzhen.

-Crane Lake New Residence is one of the top ten Hakka ancient villages in Shenzhen, built during the reign of Emperor Qianlong in the Qing Dynasty.
-It is a provincial-level cultural heritage site in Guangdong province and serves as a historical witness to the development of the Hakka people in the Shenzhen area.
-It provides important evidence for researching the history, culture, folk customs, and architecture of Shenzhen.
+Hehu New Residence, one of the top ten Hakka ancient villages in Shenzhen, was built during the Qianlong period of the Qing Dynasty.
+It is a provincial-level cultural relic protection unit in Guangdong Province and serves as a historical witness to the Hakka people's development of the Shenzhen area.
+It provides important evidence for the study of Shenzhen's history, culture, customs, and architecture.

-Jikengsheju is located in Liulian Village, Pingdi Town, Longgang District, Shenzhen City.
-It was built in the Jiaxinsi year of the Qing Dynasty (1824) with a south-west deviation of 45°.
-It has a moon pool and a rice field in front.
-The total width is 67 meters and the depth is 72 meters.
-The structure is in the form of three halls, two entrances, two horizontal buildings, one enclosure, four corner towers, and one lookout tower, resembling a castle.
-The total land area is 7370 square meters.
+Jikeng Ancestral Residence is located in Liulian Village, Pingdi Town, Longgang District, Shenzhen City (Xiao family).
+It was built in the Jia Shen year of the Daoguang period of the Qing Dynasty (1824) with an orientation of 45° south by southwest.
+In front of it, there is a moon pond and a threshing ground.
+The total width is 67 meters, and the depth is 72 meters.
+The structure is a castle-style enclosed building with three halls, two courtyards, two horizontal wings, one enclosure, four corner towers, and one watchtower.
+The total area is 7,370 square meters.

-Gaotiao Village Xiao's New Bridge Hakka Weilong has a three-hall four-horizontal layout.
-It is located on the north side of Gaotiao Village, Pingxi Town, Pingdi, Longgang District, Shenzhen.
-It faces east-southeast by 20 degrees.
-It has a width of 120 meters and the depth cannot be accurately measured due to rear damage.
-The area is approximately 15,600 square meters.
-It is a masonry structure.
-There is a large and intact moon pond in front, 102 meters long and 35 meters wide.
-The field is also spacious.
-There are five doors in the front.
-The Xiao's New Bridge Hakka Weilong is well-preserved, and some parts are currently inhabited.
-It is also registered as an immovable cultural relic in Longgang District.
+The Xinqiao Ancestral Residence of the Xiao family in Gaoqiao Village is a Hakka walled village located on the north side of Gaoqiao Village, Pingxi Administrative Village, Pingdi Town, Longgang District, Shenzhen City.
+It has a layout of three halls and four horizontal sections, facing 20° east-southeast.
+The total width is 120 meters, and the depth cannot be accurately measured due to the destruction of the rear part, covering an area of approximately 15,600 square meters.
+It is of timber and earth construction.
+In front, there is a large and complete moon pond, 102 meters long and 35 meters wide.
+The threshing ground is also spacious.
+The front has five gates.
+The Xinqiao Ancestral Residence is basically well-preserved, with some parts currently inhabited.
+It is also registered as an immovable cultural relic of Longgang District.

 Gankeng Hakka Town

-Dawanshiju (Zeng's Residence), one of the top ten Hakka ancient villages (ancient residences) in Shenzhen, is also a provincial-level cultural relic protection unit in Guangdong Province.
-Dawanshiju is located in the southwest of Pinghuan Community, Dawan Road, Pingshan District, Shenzhen, and it is a Hakka village with castle-style Hakka courtyard houses.
-It was built during the Qianlong period of the Qing Dynasty (1736-1795), with a large scale and occupies an area of 15,000 square meters, making it one of the largest square-shaped Hakka walled villages in the country.
+Dawan Ancestral Residence (Zeng Clan) is one of the top ten Hakka ancient villages (ancient residences) in Shenzhen and also a provincial-level cultural relic protection unit in Guangdong Province.
+Located at No. 33 Dawan Road, Pinghuan Community, Pingshan District, Shenzhen, it is a castle-style Hakka walled house.
+Built during the Qianlong period of the Qing Dynasty (1736-1795), it covers an area of 15,000 square meters and is one of the largest square Hakka walled houses in the country.

-The Dongjiang Column Memorial Hall is located in Sanyang Lake, Pingshan New District, Shenzhen, which is an important activity area of the Dongjiang Column.
-The museum was built by the Shenzhen Dongjiang Column Veterans Association, with full cooperation from the Pingshan Town Committee and Government, as well as strong support and sponsorship from veterans of the Dongjiang Column and Border Column reunions in Shenzhen, the masses in Shenzhen's revolutionary old areas, the business community of Shenzhen, patriotic individuals from Hong Kong and Macao, and overseas compatriots.
-It was completed in May 2000 and officially opened on December 2nd.
+The Dongjiang Guerrilla Memorial Hall is located in Sanyang Lake, Pingshan New District, Shenzhen, an important activity area of the Dongjiang Guerrilla.
+The hall was initiated by the Shenzhen Dongjiang Guerrilla Veterans Association, with full cooperation from the Pingshan Town Committee and Town Government.
+It has received strong support and sponsorship from veterans' associations of Dongjiang and Bianjiang, local residents of revolutionary old areas in Shenzhen, the business community in Shenzhen, patriotic individuals from Hong Kong and Macau, and overseas compatriots.
+The hall was completed in May 2000 and officially opened on December 2.

 Shajing Zeng Clan Ancestral Hall

-The Zeng Ancestral Hall is a building complex of the Zeng family temple, located in Xinqiao Village, Shajing Town, Bao'an District.
-The main building, Zeng Ancestral Hall, along with Guanyin Temple, ancient Qiao Zeng Shrine, and the martial arts hall form a large architectural group.
-It was built in the late Song Dynasty.
-The current buildings were reconstructed during the reign of Qianlong in the Qing Dynasty, and the most recent restoration was in 2005.
-It was announced as the fourth batch of key cultural relics protection units in Guangdong Province on July 17, 2002.
-Zeng Ancestral Hall represents an excellent cultural form of ancestor worship and has significant influence and historical value.
-It is the only ancestral hall in Shenzhen with five open bays and a gate tower, and one of the well-preserved ancestral halls.
+The Zeng Clan Ancestral Hall is a clan ancestral hall building of the Zeng family, located in Xinqiao Village, Shajing Town, Bao'an District.
+The main building is the Zeng Clan Ancestral Hall, which, together with the Guanyin Tianhou Temple, the Guqiao Zeng Gong Ancestral Hall, and the Martial Arts Hall, forms a large architectural complex.
+It was established in the late Song Dynasty.
+The current building dates back to the Qianlong period of the Qing Dynasty, with the most recent renovation in 2005.
+On July 17, 2002, it was announced as the fourth batch of key cultural relics protection units in Guangdong Province.
+The Zeng Clan Ancestral Hall represents an excellent cultural form of ancestor worship, with significant influence and historical value.
+It is the only ancestral hall building in Shenzhen with five bays and a paifang (archway), and it is also one of the best-preserved ancestral halls.

 Shenzhen Museum

-Shenzhen Museum is located in Futian District, Shenzhen, Guangdong Province, China, in the A section of the Civic Center on Fuzhong Road.
-It is a comprehensive museum mainly focused on local geography and serves as a center for cultural relic collection and historical research in Shenzhen.
-Though not considered a historical monument, Shenzhen Museum preserves numerous artifacts that play a crucial role in understanding the history of the city.
+Shenzhen Museum is located in Area A of the Civic Center on Fuzhong Road, Futian District, Shenzhen City, Guangdong Province.
+It is bordered by Lianhua Mountain Park to the north and Shennan Avenue to the south.
+It is a comprehensive museum mainly focused on local history and serves as the center for cultural relic collection and historical research in Shenzhen.
+Although Shenzhen Museum is not considered a historical site, it preserves many cultural relics and plays a crucial role in understanding the history of Shenzhen.